Are you looking for a healthy diet to help you get fit during pregnancy?

 That is why we recommend increasing your caloric intake by 350-450 calories, max.

-Overconsumption of calories is the major cause of excessive weight gain in pregnancy, which is enough to cause excessive weight gain.
+Overconsumption of calories is the major cause of excessive weight gain in pregnancy.

 Benefits Of Following A Healthy Meal Plan During Pregnancy